 Unfortunately, the answer is “no.” You can’t get a title loan on a financed car.
 If you are making payments on your vehicle, that means that you don’t own it – your lender does.

 Whether you finance with a bank or directly with a car dealership, you won’t get the car title for your vehicle right away – or you will get the title, but the dealership or bank will be the “lien holder.”
 In other words, they reserve the right to repossess your vehicle if you don’t pay – then, they can sell it to recoup the money you owe.

 This is a problem if you want to get a car title loan.
 Why?
 Because the title loan provider must place a lien on your car’s title.
 In exchange for your loan, they get the legal right to repossess your car if you don’t pay – just like a bank or a lender would when you purchased it initially.
 This reduces the lender’s risk and is a key part of how car title loans work.

-As you may have already figured out, it’s not possible to have two lien holders on a car title.
+As you may have already figured out, having two lien holders on a car title is impossible.
 If you already owe money on your car to another institution, the car title loan company – such as Jacksonville Title – will not be able to put a lien on your title.
 This means it’s impossible to get a title loan on a financed car.

 Is There Any Other Title Issue That May Prevent Me from Getting a Title Loan?